aws-samples/sample-dat409-hybrid-search-aurora-mcp/README.md

 **The Black Friday Playbook**: Transform engineering observations into actionable intelligence for peak events.

 ---
-Built with ❤️ by AWS Database Specialists for re:Invent 2025
+Built with ❤️ by AWS Database Specialists